TheAssemblyArmada/Thyme/README.md

 If you are interested in contributing to Thyme, you will need some knowledge of C++ as a minimum requirement.
-Join the developer chat listed below for more information on what else you will need.
+Join the developer chat listed below for more information on what else you will need such as the idc file for the current map of the binary.

 ## Contact